omundy/learn-computers/topics-files-folders.md

 - Describe basic computing concepts like files, folders, programs, users, and permissions
 - List common file extensions and their purpose
 - Explain what hidden files do and how to find them
-- Demonstrate best practices for naming and organizing files and folders
+- Demonstrate best practices for filesystem organization

 ## Introduction